christophercheng/Crushmaven/README.md

 3. There are zero unit tests.
 Again, this goes back to the hurried MVP approach.
 But if I had to built this in 2018, particularly with a front-end framework like React, I would have included unit tests built on a simple testing framework like Jest/Enzyme.

 4. The CSS styling did not use any newer CSS technologies like SASS.
 It is also a complete mess with an over-abundance of !important declarations.
+It is also not-responsive.
+If re-written today, I would probably expirement utilizing a CSS grid to implement reponsiveness.

 Luckily, the django framework and it's separated organization of code by concern e.g. views vs models, helped organize much of the back-end code.